-Infants have a cry reflex that is a normal response to some stimuli, such as pain or hunger.
-Older children and adults cry for emotional reasons such as pain, fear, sadness, or frustration.
-Premature infants may not have a cry reflex, so they must be monitored closely for signs of hunger and pain.
+Infants have a cry reflex that is a normal response to stimuli, such as pain or hunger.
+Premature infants may not have a cry reflex.
+Therefore they must be monitored closely for signs of hunger and pain.

 A cry is the infant's first verbal communication.
-It can be interpreted as a message of urgency or distress.
-The sound is nature's way of ensuring that adults attend to the baby as quickly as possible, because few people can simply listen to a crying baby.
+It is a message of urgency or distress.
+The sound is nature's way of ensuring that adults attend to the baby as quickly as possible.
+It is very hard for most people to listen to a crying baby.

 WHY INFANTS CRY

 At times, infants cry for no apparent reason.
-In general, though, crying is a response to something.
-It is sometimes difficult to figure out what is bothering the infant at the time.
+However, most crying is in response to something.
+It may be hard to figure out what is bothering the infant at the time.
 Some possible reasons include:

 - Hunger.
 Newborns want to eat day and night, often every 2 - 3 hours.

-- Pain caused by gas and or intestinal spasms after feedings.
+- Pain caused by gas or intestinal spasms after feedings.
 The pain develops if the baby has been fed too much or not burped enough.
-Foods that a breast-feeding mother eats may cause gas or pain in her child.
+Foods that a breastfeeding mother eats may cause gas or pain in her child.